Welcome to Superstar Arts

 BA Fine Art

 (Bath College of Higher Education)

 PGCE Art & Design

 (University of Brighton)

 Jo has previously taught art in mainstream schools and worked in high support house for adults with learning disabilities, teaching a range of subjects to school leavers and adults with learning disabilities since 2000.

 Jo has also previously worked in further education, teaching art, design, carnival costume making, photography and filmmaking, desktop publishing and creative IT to adults with learning disabilities.
 She also works freelance in the community delivering enterprise and creative learning opportunities at a local centre for people with learning disabilities.

 BA Professional Studies in Learning & Development (University of Brighton)

 While studying for her Learning and Development degree, Jo specialised her research in therapeutic and creative approaches to learning for people with learning disabilities.
 As an independent outreach instructor, she has run freelance multi-sensory sessions for people with complex needs; using art, intensive interaction, massage therapy, music and aromatherapy.

-Jo has previously worked part-time in further education, course leading a programme for people with learning disabilities and teaching drama, art and community projects.
+Jo has previously worked in further education, course leading a programme for people with learning disabilities and teaching drama, art and community projects.
 This includes collaborations with mainstream art, music and theatre students, and organising fund-raising events in the local community.